www.d-basics.com

 • Backup of settings

-During the regular use of the d-basics data extraction software a copy of the settings of this software is synchronised with the d-basics Portal.
-If passwords are synchronised, they are encrypted in such way that they cannot be decrypted by d-basics B.V.
+During the regular use of the d‑basics data extraction software a copy of the settings of this software is synchronised with d‑basics portal.
+If sensitive information - like passwords - is synchronised, it is encrypted in such way that it cannot be decrypted by d‑basics B.V.

 The synchronised settings do not contain (personal) data that were copied from the accounting package.